Divyarani9/Google-Play-Strore-Apps-Clustering-Analysis-and-Recommendation/README.md

 # Techniques used:
 1. Done necessary exploaratory data analysis and feature engineering on the dataset.
-2. Applied Unsupervised machine learning techniques like K-Means, Agglomerative, DBScan techniques for clustering the apps based several factors
+2. Applied Unsupervised machine learning techniques like K-Means, Agglomerative, DBScan techniques for clustering the apps based on several factors
 3. Used recommendation systems to recommend the apps to the users based on the popularity and content of the apps.